NJIT-Highlander-Racing-Electrical/Dashboard/README.md

 The SPI Clock pin on the ESP32 is 18, but the PCB has it tied to 19.
 On the final version, we can just snip off the two pins that go into the PCB and swap them around with two small jumpers.
 Software Serial is not ideal for speed and would require software modifications.

+### Fuel LEDs

+ The six green fuel LEDs and the leftmost red LED do not light up in the boot animation

 ## Hardware